CS3398-Changelings-Aye/GigaBIte/README.md

   ## Status
   * InProgress: Beta Testing.
-  * Our bot Currently has functionality on a small number of servers and can complete simple tasks to engage the user and return recipes from a database as well as search the web for more specific ingredients or recipes and return the data.
+  * Our bot Currently has functionality on a small number of servers and can complete simple tasks to engage the user as well as allow the user to search through Youtube, HEB, Google, and Google Images to find pictures of food that the user may want.

   ## Team Members:
   > Dalton Melville,